-The cRc does NOT certify any Cold Stone Ice Cream store or the bulk pack ice cream that is sold by the scoop from behind the counter in any of those stores.
-The cRc only certifies specific Cold Stone ice cream flavors that are sold in a retail quart container bearing the cRc logo on the label IN THEIR ORIGINAL SEALED PACKAGES.
+The cRc does NOT certify any Cold Stone store or the bulk pack ice cream that is sold by the scoop from behind the counter in any of these stores.
+The cRc only certifies specific Cold Stone ice cream flavors that are sold in a retail quart container IN THEIR ORIGINAL SEALED PACKAGES.

 The cRc and the OK do NOT certify any Red Mango Frozen Yogurt stores.
 Red Mango Original Yogurt and Red Mango Classic Yogurt are certified by the OK IN THEIR ORIGINAL SEALED PACKAGES.